 So am I.

 It never ends.
 There is always more to learn.

 So my take on this, is that there are 3 ways you can look at this.

 Here’s how I would respond to that question.

 This all depends on how far you want to push things in your musicianship and on what your musical (and educational) goals and dreams are.

-The cool thing about private instruction: unlike a classroom based music schools, is that you have the freedom and flexibility to take as many or as few classes a week as you see fit or want to.
+The cool thing about private instruction: unlike classroom-based music schools, is that you have the freedom and flexibility to take as many or as few classes a week as you see fit or want to.

 You can switch it up, more one week, lesser lessons another week.

 1) What does “really good” mean to you?